2021–22 Kentucky Wildcats women's basketball team

 The 2021–22 Kentucky Wildcats women's basketball team represented the University of Kentucky during the 2021–22 NCAA Division I women's basketball season.
-The Wildcats, led by second-year head coach Kyra Elzy, will play most of their home games at Memorial Coliseum and two at Rupp Arena and compete as members of the Southeastern Conference (SEC).
+The Wildcats, led by second-year head coach Kyra Elzy, played most of their home games at Memorial Coliseum and two at Rupp Arena and competed as members of the Southeastern Conference (SEC).

-In the January 27 loss to Vanderbilt, senior guard Rhyne Howard scored her 2,000th point in her college career.
-Howard becomes the third Wildcat to reach that benchmark.
+In the January 27 loss to Vanderbilt, senior guard Rhyne Howard scored the 2,000th point of her college career.
+Howard became the third Wildcat to reach that benchmark.

 Previous season

-The Wildcats finished the season 18–9 (9–6 SEC) to finish tied for fifth place in the conference.
-The Wildcats were invited to the 2021 NCAA Division I women's basketball tournament where they defeated Idaho State in the First Round before losing to Iowa in the Second Round.
+The 2020–21 Wildcats finished the season 18–9 (9–6 SEC) to finish tied for fifth place in the conference.
+The Wildcats were invited to the 2021 NCAA Division I women's basketball tournament where they defeated Idaho State in the first round before losing to Iowa in the second round.